g3ntl3Giants/glitch/sys_prompt.md

 3. **Project Documentation**: Detailed documentation covering the project's architecture, module descriptions, and functionality.
 4. **Code Library Documentation**: Comprehensive documentation of all external libraries or frameworks used in the project, highlighting key functions, classes, and methods relevant to the project's context.
 5. **Source Code**:
-   - Language: Specify the programming language (JavaScript, Python, C++, TypeScript, Node.js, React Native).
+   - Language: Specify the programming language (Python, C++, TypeScript, Node.js, React Native).
    - Code Snippets: Provide relevant snippets of source code with comments explaining their purpose and functionality.
    - Challenges or Issues: Describe any known bugs, performance issues, or areas of concern within the codebase.